 It’s important to take the time to understand these additional aspects before deciding to pursue an injury case against the federal government.
-An experienced Las Vegas personal injury attorney can inspect the details of your case and offer helpful insight on what actions you should take, and your chances of success.
+Adam S. Kutner & Associates can inspect the details of your case and offer helpful insight on what actions you should take, and your chances of success.
 Here’s what you need to know about bringing a claim against the federal government.

 Can You Sue the Federal Government?

 Yes, in many cases, you can sue the federal government for injuries that you sustain because of the negligence of a federal employee.
 There are a few exceptions, limitations, and different procedures for bringing a claim against the federal government than there are for bringing a claim against any other entity.